John Robinson (judge): Legal career

 After receiving his law degree, Robinson moved to Seattle and practiced in the firm of Bronson, Robinson & Jones.
 From 1924, he practiced with Harroun, Robinson, Maloy & Shidler, whose offices were at 1800 Exchange Building.
-Partners included George Levant Harroun, a graduate of Northwestern University, who focused on banking law.
-Other partners were C. E. H. Maloy, an active litigator, and Roger Shidler, a 1924 graduate of the University of Washington Law School.
+Partners included George Levant Harroun, a graduate of Northwestern University, who focused on banking law, C. E. H. Maloy, an active litigator, and Roger L. Shidler, a 1924 graduate of the University of Washington Law School.

 In 1916-1917, Robinson served on the Code Commission of the Washington State Bar Association.
 In 1920-1921, he was a member of the Judiciary and Judicial Administration Committee of the State Bar.
 From 1933 to 1936, he was the Chair of the State Board of Bar Examiners.
 Also in 1933, Robinson briefly served as a Superior Court judge, and from 1933 to 1936 served as President of the Seattle Bar Association.

 From 1937 to 1951, he served as a member of the Washington Supreme Court, and as the chief justice from 1941 to 1943.